-The paper is organized as follows: Section II describes the working principle.
-Section III reports the system description and simulations.
-Section IV shows the setup and the results, Section V presents the system analysis, while the conclusions are given in Section VI.
+The paper is organised as follows: Section 2 describes the working principle.
+Section 3 reports the system description and simulations.
+Section 4 shows the setup and the results, Section 5 presents an analysis of the system, and the conclusions are given in Section 6.

 Working principle and mems technology

-This section deals with the idea to turn on a completely off device by solely using the energy provided by a MEMS device used as an energy transducer.
-The concept treated in this section goes beyond the standby functionality of a device since it is intended to toggle the device from its off to on state, such that the standby state is no longer existing.
-A MEMS device is advantageous, compared to other existing technologies, like PZT, due to the maturity and the wide diffusion of this technology.
+This section addresses the idea of turning on a device that is completely off using only the energy provided by a MEMS device used as an energy transducer.
+The concept presented in this section goes beyond the standby functionality of a device, since it is intended to toggle the device from its off to its on state without an intermediary standby state.
+A MEMS device is advantageous compared to other existing technologies, like PZT, due to the maturity and the wide diffusion of this technology.
 This inherently leads to low cost solutions and higher reliability.
-Furthermore, MEMS can also be adapted for sensing applications, therefore having an integrated system for cost optimization.
-Interestingly, the purpose is to use the MEMS device both as energy transducer to turn on the application and as a sensor while the system is active.
-However, to achieve this there are major challenges.
+Furthermore, MEMS can also be adapted for sensing applications, creating an integrated system for cost optimisation.
+Thus, the aim is to use the MEMS device both as an energy transducer to turn on the application and as a sensor while the system is active.
+However, there are major challenges to achieving this.
 In fact, a MEMS device is normally used as a sensor rather than as an energy transducer due to its small size and energy density (in the order of few nW).
 It also generates very low open circuit voltage, as low as 100 mV.
 These issues pose problems in the very early stage of the design.
-To tackle this, the MEMS must be designed in order to be energy efficient also as transducer with an open circuit voltage high enough to trigger the system to turn on.
+To tackle this, the MEMS must be designed in order to be energy efficient while also having an open circuit voltage high enough to trigger the system to turn on.